SammyKrosoft/OnPrem-Compliance-Search-Process/README.md

 ## Permissions

 First you might need Mailbox Import Export permissions to be able to run and export results with New-MailboxSearch (last step on the below procedure).
-Here's a way to give a user or yourself the permissions to export search results:
+Here's a way to give a user or yourself the permissions to export search results, in the below example for the user samdrey of the CanadaDrey domain:

 ```powershell
 # Create a new Role Group with a meaningful name of your choice